 - Choose trees and shrubs with deep growing root systems.
-Most trees have shallow root systems.
-You want well-planted trees that are slow, steady growers, edis.ifas.ufl.edu/pdffiles/EP/EP31400.pdf.
 Healthy root systems are what keep the wind from toppling your vegetation even after the ground is rain saturated. - Make sure the trees you use are not susceptible to breaking under heavy wind or rain loads. - Stick to a reasonable size.
 Be mindful of the distance from your house, the size in area where it has to grow, and the spacing from other trees and shrubs.
 Think about trees with flexible trunks and limbs.
 Look for trees that tend to have some give in the wind.
-Significant research on tree wind resistance has been conducted in Florida, so use these resources to compare trees based on their wind resistance.50
+Compare trees based on their wind resistance.